Northern Fleet (Iran)

 The 4th Region or the Northern Fleet (ناوگان شمال) is the flotilla of the Islamic Republic of Iran Navy in the Caspian Sea.

 History

 18th century

 The Persian fleet in the Caspian Sea was revived in 1742 by Nader Shah of Afsharid dynasty.
 He saw the flotilla as an essential tool to secure maritime trade and defend coasts of his northern lands, where Turkmen pirates often attacked.

 By 1745, the fleet included two frigates and four smaller vessels while more were under construction at the Persian shipyards.
-One of the ships had a capacity of twenty canons and reportedly was more capable than Russian ships.
+One of the ships had a capacity of twenty cannons and reportedly was more capable than Russian ships.
 Englishman John "Jamal Beig" Elton supervised the shipyard located in Anzali, as well as additional facilities in Lahijan and Langarud.
 Moscow was unhappy with the fleet, and subsequently tried to counter Persian influence in the sea.
 Following the death of Nader Shah, the Russians took the opportunity of anarchy to burn down the fleet in 1751–1752 and the naval stores in Rasht.